NATHANDA39/From-Data-Entry-to-CEO-The-AI-Job-Threat-Index/README.md

  Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset.

+ ## Data Information/Features

+- **Job titles**: Different job titles or roles.

+- **AI Impact**: The percentage of tasks in a particular job role that can be replaced by AI.

+- **Tasks**: Number of tasks associated with each job title.

+- **AI models**: The number of AI models associated with each job title.
+This could represent the number of AI models that could potentially replace or assist with the tasks of that job title.

+- **AI Workload Ratio**: A ratio representing the portion of workload that can be replaced by AI for each job title.
+Domain: The domain or sector to which each job title belongs.

  # Executive Summary

  ### Overview of Findings